GSA/digitalgov.gov/content/events/2018/2018-01-18-limited-english-proficient-audiences-legal-obligations-practical-solutions.md

 slug: limited-english-proficient-audiences-legal-obligations-practical-solutions
 title: 'Limited English Proficient Audiences - Legal Obligations and Practical Solutions'
 summary: 'Learn about your legal obligations to limited English proficient individuals (LEP) as a federal, state, or local government agency&#46; We&#39;ll provide an overview of national origin discrimination and offer practical tips for overcoming language barriers and language access program planning&#46; '
 featured_image:
-  uid: tile-6.png
+  uid: doj
-  alt: 'decorative tile'
+  alt: 'Department of Justice'
 event_type: online
 date: 2018-01-18 14:00:00 -0400
 end_date: 2018-01-18 15:00:00 -0400